rcprcp/PS3-Bitcoin-Mining/README.md

 The processor loads and stores data in quadwords (4 x 32 bit words).
 SIMD refers to the fact that each operation, say an add or a multiply, is applied to all 4 elements of the quadword simultaneously.
 Each of the 32-bit words in the quadword are referred to as lanes, and each instruction executes simultaneously on all 4 lanes.
-Given the right problem, algorithm and implementation, vector processing executes 4 times as much work as a standard scalar processor.
+Given the right problem, algorithm and implementation, vector processing executes 4 times as much work per CPU instruction as a standard scalar processor.

 There are several challenges to programming the SPE processor.
 The SPEs do not have direct access to PPC memory. the SPE has a very small amount of local memory - only 128k.
 Data is moved from the PPC memory to the SPE memory in with a sort of DMA programming.
 We sidestep the problem in Bitcoin mining.
 When mining, we pass all the data we need when invoking the function.
 In bitcoin mining, where is a small chunk of data from which the SHA256 is calculated.
 If the SHA256 does not meet the difficulty level, a field in the data is incrememted and the SHA256 is calculated again.